What You Need to Know About Early Signs of Skin Cancer

 Look out for an ugly duckling

 The Ugly Duckling is another warning sign of melanoma.
 This recognition strategy is based on the concept that most normal moles on your body resemble one another, while melanomas stand out like ugly ducklings in comparison.
 This highlights the importance of not just checking for irregularities, but also comparing any suspicious spot to surrounding moles to determine whether it looks different from its neighbors.
-These ugly duckling lesions or outlier lesions can be larger, smaller, lighter or darker, compared to surrounding moles.
-Also, isolated lesions without any surrounding moles for comparison are considered ugly ducklings.
+These ugly duckling lesions can be larger, smaller, lighter or darker, compared to surrounding moles.
+Also, isolated lesions without surrounding moles for comparison are considered ugly ducklings.

 Melanoma can be tricky

 Identifying a potential skin cancer is not easy, and not all melanomas follow the rules.
 Melanomas come in many forms and may display none of the typical warning signs.

 It’s also important to note that about 20 to 30 percent of melanomas develop in existing moles, while 70 to 80 percent arise on seemingly normal skin.

 Amelanotic melanomas are missing the dark pigment melanin that gives most moles their color.
-These melanomas may be pinkish, reddish, white, the color of your skin or even clear and colorless, making them difficult to recognize.
+Amelanotic melanomas may be pinkish, reddish, white, the color of your skin or even clear and colorless, making them difficult to recognize.

 The takeaway: Be watchful for any new mole or freckle that arises on your skin, a sore or spot that does not heal, any existing mole that starts changing (growing, swelling, itching) or any spot, mole or lesion that looks unusual.

 What you can do

 Check yourself: No matter your risk, examine your skin head-to-toe once a month to identify potential skin cancers early.
 Take note of existing moles or lesions that grow or change.
 Learn how to check your skin here.

 When in doubt, check it out.
-Because melanoma can be so dangerous once it advances, follow your instincts and visit your doctor if you see a spot that just doesn’t seem right.
+Because melanoma can be so dangerous once it advances, follow your instincts.
+Visit your doctor if you see a spot that just doesn’t seem right.

 Keep in mind that while important, monthly self-exams are not enough.
 See your dermatologist at least once a year for a professional skin exam.